huggingface/unity-api/README.md

 To try the included example scene, follow these steps:

+1. Click "Install Examples" in the Hugging Face API Wizard to copy the example files into your project.
-1. Navigate to the "Examples" > "Scenes" folder within the package.
+2. Navigate to the "Hugging Face API" > "Examples" > "Scenes" folder in your project.
-2. Open the "HuggingFaceAPIExampleScene" scene.
+3. Open the "ConversationExample" scene.
-3. Press "Play" to run the example.
+4. Press "Play" to run the example.
 You should be able to use the UI to interact with the model.

 ### API Usage in Scripts